exponea/exponea-android-sdk/Documentation/data-flushing.md

 ## Data flushing

-The SDK caches data (sessions, events, customer properties, etc.) in an internal database and periodically sends it to the Engagement API.
-After the data has been uploaded, the values in the Engagement web app are updated, and the cached data is removed from the SDK's internal database.
+The SDK caches data (sessions, events, customer properties, etc.) in an internal database and periodically sends it to the {user.mkg} API.
+After the data has been uploaded, the values in the {user.mkg} web app are updated, and the cached data is removed from the SDK's internal database.
 This process is called **data flushing**.

 By default, the SDK automatically flushes the data as soon as it is tracked or when the application is backgrounded.
 You can configure the [flushing mode](#flushing-modes) to customize this behavior to suit your needs.